SURFnet/sds-css/README.md

 ## How to use this repo

-Run from the command line in the root of this rep:
+Run from the command line in the htdocs folder of this rep:

     php -S localhost:8000